 Find out more

 If you would like more information, speak to one of our optometrists.
-The Optometrist is able to advise of child’s suitability for the various treatments during the eye examination.
+Your Optometrist will advise if your child is suitable for the various treatments during their sight test/eye examination.

 The following websites also provide useful information:

 Research into the effectivity of myopia control contact lenses compares the treatment group to a control group which receive the standard treatment (e.g. standard contact lenses or normal glasses).
 The average rate of progression within the treatment group is then compared to that of the control group to give the difference in the rate of progression between the two groups.
 This means that the numbers given are averages rather than the guaranteed result for every child that uses the treatment.
 No myopia control contact lens has ever been shown to speed up progression of myopia (short-sightedness).

 - Eyedream Contact Lenses

 - Optomap Ultra-wide Retinal Imaging